momonoski55555/momonoski55555/README.md

 <h2 align="left">Hi 👋!
 My name is momo and I'm a developer, from jordan</h2>

+passionate about games and AI. pushing boundaries, finding new ways of telling stories,and redifining genre's.

-# Tools i have fimiliarity with.
+# Tools i used.

 <div align="left">
   <img src="https://skillicons.dev/icons?i=rust" height="30" alt="rust logo"  />